Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We can do this task with only one statement if we use the Array() Function as below:

-We have assigned a mix of String, Integer, and Double Data Type values into different elements of the same array.
-Again we have used constant values to assign to the array.
+We have assigned a mix of String, Integer, and Double Data Type values to different elements of the same array.
+Again, we have used constant values to assign to the array.

-This Function is very useful to pass several parameters to a Program as a single block without defining several parameter declarations in the main program.
+This Function has several parameters to pass as a single block, without defining several parameter declarations in the main program.

 You can use Constants, Variables, or data Field Values to assign values to the array.